kavyaaa2/Analysis-of-genres-of-appstore-games/README.md

 # Analysis-of-genres-of-appstore-games

-Analysis of appstore strategy games, which combination of genres have higher rating.
+Analysis of appstore games, which combination of genres have higher rating.
 Steps involved:

 1.Perform Data Preparation by cleaning the data and removing null values